-In 2001 David was awarded a DADA scholarship to study full-time at the prestigious Bristol Old Vic Theatre School It was here during his classical training that David found his love for character acting after being dressed in a ‘Fat Suit’ and being compared to the love-child of Gene Wilder and Nicholas Cage.
-After some more notable character performances during his training and even one as a Goose, David graduated and moved to London in 2003 to begin his direction as a comic and character actor.
+After finishing High School in Guernsey, David went back to his Midland roots and obtained a BA in Photography from Wolverhampton University in 2000.
+He still longed to act and by 2001 David was awarded a DADA scholarship to study full-time acting at the prestigious Bristol Old Vic Theatre School It was here during his classical training that David found his love for character and comedy acting after being dressed in a ‘Fat Suit’ during a Noel Coward production and getting told he looked like the obese love-child of Gene Wilder and Nicholas Cage.

 David’s love for Europe was not left there and he soon after became a veteran of over 20 European commercials, often as the quirky hero for big named brands such as Ford, Heineken, Samsung, not to mention some Polish beer brands that you can’t pronounce.

-His new skills on-camera continued upon returning to the UK and David began getting cast in a variety of award-winning short films such as Cancer Hair , Will You Marry Me? and odd-ball comedy, Zombeef which led him to the Cannes Film Festival in 2010.
+His on-camera skills continued upon returning to the UK and David began getting cast in a variety of award-winning short films such as Cancer Hair , Will You Marry Me? and odd-ball comedy, Zombeef which led him to the Cannes Film Festival in 2010.